North Carolina’s Lemon Law Can Protect You Regarding A Vehicle Purchase

-If you bought a new or used vehicle that requires constant warranty repairs, you may have a lemon on your hands.
+If you bought a brand new vehicle or used vehicle produced within the last 3-4 years that requires constant warranty repairs, you may have a lemon on your hands.
 If this is the case, you have rights.
-At The Law Office of Richard A. McNeil, our law firm focuses on helping consumers who have purchased defective motor vehicles.
-It is important that you work with a skilled attorney who understands the tactics of car manufacturers, as well as the lemon law process, equipped to get results.
+At The Law Office of Richard A. McNeil, I focus on helping consumers who have purchased defective motor vehicles.
+It is important that you work with an attorney who understands the tactics that car manufacturers use, as well as the state’s lemon law process.

 In North Carolina, consumers can turn to two laws to protect their interests.
-The New Motor Vehicles Warranties Act, also known as North Carolina Lemon Law, offers powerful protection to consumers who have purchased a new car that turns out to be a lemon.
+The New Motor Vehicles Warranties Act, also known as North Carolina Lemon Law, offers powerful consumer rights protections to those who have purchased a new car that turns out to be a lemon.

-North Carolina Lemon Law does not apply to used cars.
-However, consumers who bought a defective used car still under [manufacturer] warranty may still have remedies under the Magnuson-Moss Warranty Act, a federal law.
+North Carolina’s Lemon Law does not apply to used cars.
+However, consumers who bought a defective used car that is still under a manufacturer warranty may have remedies under the Magnuson-Moss Warranty Act, a federal law.

-As an experienced warranty law attorney, I have a full understanding of these laws and how they apply to your circumstances:
+As an experienced warranty law lawyer, I have a full understanding of these laws and how they apply to your circumstances:

 - Lemon law for new cars in North Carolina: If your car has been presented for repair four or more times for the same defect, or if you have had to leave it at the repairing dealer for 20 or more business days, it may be presumed to be a lemon.